-The Vietnam War was the longest war in United States history.
+The Vietnam War was the second-longest war in United States history, after the war in Afghanistan

 Promises and commitments to the people and government of South Vietnam to keep communist forces from overtaking them reached back into the Truman Administration.
 Eisenhower placed military advisers and CIA operatives in Vietnam, and John F. Kennedy sent American soldiers to Vietnam.
 Lyndon Johnson ordered the first real combat by American troops, and Richard Nixon concluded the war.